Anyline/mobile-ocr-documentation-anyline/source/index.md

 - **Framework:**        contains the Anyline.framework & AnylineResources.bundle
 - **Documentation:**    contains a html & docset version of an appledoc style interface documentation
-- **AnylineExamples:**  contains a simple app where each module is implemented, it can be installed right away
+- **AnylineExamples:**  contains a simple app where each module is implemented - it can be installed right away
 - **LICENSE:** 			third party license agreements
 - **README:**			containing a quick start - setup and module description
 - **RELEASE_NOTES**